What is Price Intelligence?

 To pump up your sales and for your customer to choose you over your competitor, you need to offer an appealing price.
 This is possible through price monitoring service – timely comparisons and analysis of the prices, deals, offers, and discounts of your competitors.
 Pricing intelligence will also help guide you through marketing and sales strategies.

 You may want to create a successful promotion for a specific product and need to know the impact of a percentage off, a price decrease, or BOGO on your margins and sales projections.
 See where you are more expensive or less expensive than your competitors and create promotions accordingly.
-Or, turn to your Marketing Dept. to determine where to allocate marketing spend for better ROI.
+Or, turn to your Marketing Dept. to determine where to allocate marketing spending for better ROI.

 Therefore, the end goal of pricing intelligence is to ensure prices always meet a core business objective: either to be competitive, protect a margin, establish a reputation, or something else.
 Pricing intelligence is important because it helps you achieve your goals.